Nicholas Angelich

 Nicholas Michael Angelich (December 14, 1970 – April 18, 2022) was an American pianist.
 He was noted for performing internationally with ensembles from Europe and North America.

 Early life

 Angelich was born in Cincinnati, Ohio, on December 14, 1970.
-His father, Borivoje Andjelitch, was a violinist; his mother, Clara Kadarjan, was a piano teacher who was originally from Russia.
+His father, Borivoje Andjelitch, was a violinist originally from Montenegro, and his mother, Clara Kadarjan, was a piano teacher from the USSR of Romanian and Slovak descent.
 They met while studying at the Academy of Music, Belgrade, and he anglicized their family name to Angelich after they emigrated to the United States during the 1960s.
 Angelich started learning the piano with his mother at the age of five.
 Two years later, he gave his first concert performing Mozart's Piano Concerto No. 21, K. 467.
 He relocated to Paris when he was thirteen in order to study at the Conservatoire National Superieur de Musique, where his teachers included Aldo Ciccolini, Yvonne Loriod, Michel Beroff, and Marie-Françoise Bucquet.

 Career

 Angelich studied with Leon Fleisher during his twenties.
 In 1989 he won second prize in the Casadesus International Piano Competition in Cleveland, Ohio, and won the first prize of the Gina Bachauer International Piano Competition five years later.
 He subsequently made his New York recital debut at the Alice Tully Hall in 1995, playing compositions by Franz Schubert, Sergei Rachmaninoff, and Maurice Ravel.
 His performance received a positive review from Anthony Tommasini, who observed how Angelich "boasts a prodigious technique, but wields it with a poise uncommon in someone so young".
 Angelich received the Young Talent Award at the 2002 Klavier-Festival Ruhr.
 He performed with major French orchestras under the conductors Myung-whun Chung and David Robertson.
 He made his debut with the New York Philharmonic under Kurt Masur in May 2003, playing the Emperor Concerto.
 He then toured Japan with Masur and the Orchestre National de France the following year.
 His recording of Brahms trios with Renaud Capuçon and Gautier Capuçon for Erato Records received a Preis der deutschen Schallplattenkritik.